akhanyile273-bit/APP-DEVELOPMENT-2/README.md

 Home, How It Works, Demo and FAQ.

 ## 2. Execution
-To execute the plan I used VS Code, where I could write my code, w3schools to assist with HTML, CSS and JavaScript
+To execute the plan I used VS Code, where I could write my code, w3schools to assist with HTML, CSS and JavaScript.

 ## 3. Issues encountered
 The syntax, specifically  the CSS was problematic especially with the demo page,